-Ray Bradbury was a longtime resident of Los Angeles, but, after he died in 2012, his home was sold and his belongings were sent to Waukegan, Illinois, where he grew up.
-So the beloved writer and library supporter’s California home is not a tour-able landmark but a visit to our Los Angeles Central Library page will take you to a literary place he loved and often worked.
+Ray Bradbury, who was born in 1920, was a longtime resident of Los Angeles, but, after he died in 2012, his home was sold and his belongings were sent to Waukegan, Illinois, where he grew up.
+So the beloved writer and library supporter’s California home is not a tour-able landmark, but a visit to our Los Angeles Central Library page will take you to a literary place he loved and often worked.

 An aspiring writer and fan, whom Bradbury befriended in his twilight years, recounted personal experiences with the writer here: http://www.huffingtonpost.com/todd-klick/goodbye-ray-bradbury-my-f_b_1595099.html.

 A bibliography of the author’s books can be found here: https://www.fantasticfiction.com/b/ray-bradbury.